Thursday, March 27, 2014

 Melissa Franklin is a memorable character in the Night Of The Demons franchise.
 Merle Kennedy provides a handful of laughs, and she's a front-runner for the best performance in the sequel.
 It's an impressive feat, when you consider a returning Amelia Kinkade in top form, as a darker and more confident version of Angela, and Jennifer Rhodes' hilarious parody performance as a strict nun.

 Unfortunately, Melissa is a one and done deal for Night Of The Demons.
 It's a shame, because a storyline for a returning Melissa in Night Of The Demons 3 is loaded with potential.
 Imagine the possibilities.
-Melissa returns for a little sister vs big sister showdown in a fight to the death at Hull House, and you can't rule out the possibility of Angela using her signature sword (with an explanation for the origins of the sword) for revenge.
+Melissa returns for a little sister vs big sister showdown at Hull House, and you can't rule out the possibility of Angela using her sword.
 But it's all in the past now, and we'll never know.....

 If you're interested, you can follow this link to read my spoiler review for Night Of The Demons 2-